ChevyRay/calc-ts/README.md

-# calc
+# Calc
-Simple 2D math library for typescript &amp; javascript.
+A lightweight math lib for typescript/javascript.
+Specifically designed for 2D rendering.